 U.S. President Biden is due to visit Northern Ireland and the the Republic of Ireland next week, marking the 25th anniversary of the Good Friday Agreement - generally acknowledged to have ended the conflict known as 'The Troubles', though instances of sporadic violence have occurred since.

-, 3,568 people died during the conflict in Northern Ireland from 1969 to 2010.
+The conflict was fought on political and national grounds, encompassing ethnic and sectarian dimensions.
+According to CAIN at Ulster University, 3,568 people died during The Troubles from 1969 to 2010.
 1,879 were civilian and 1,117 were members of the British security forces.
 A further 300 were republican paramilitaries, 162 were loyalist paramilitaries and 11 were Irish security.
-With only four weeks to go until the UK leaves the EU, the stakes are incredibly high for the UK and Ireland.